-It took me until very recently to truly understand just how many people don’t know how to cook.
+It wasn’t until very recently that I began to truly understand how many people don’t know how to cook.
 When you know a subject well, it’s easy to forget that other people don’t.
-In fact, people have recently begun to pay me to cook dinner or lunch for them a few times a week.
-I had always assumed that if you can read a recipe, you can make that recipe, and it turns out that this isn’t quite the truth – although why it’s not remains somewhat of a mystery to me.
+People have recently begun to pay me to cook dinner or lunch for them a few times a week.
+I had always assumed that if you can read a recipe, you can make that recipe, and it turns out that this isn’t necessarily true.

 Here are some of my tips for planning and preparing meals as efficiently as possible:

 - Store your recipes in one place and work your way through one cookbook at a time.
-This is a tough one, because if you’re like most people, you have recipes on Pinterest, in cookbooks that you rarely use and in a few that you sometimes use, and recipes that you’ve torn out of magazines.
-Lately I’ve been using Paprika to control my mess.
+This is a tough one because if you’re like most people, you have recipes on Pinterest, cookbooks, and a collection of recipes that you’ve torn out of magazines.
+Lately, I’ve been using Paprika to control my mess.

 - Consider organizing your meals by theme, such as Meatless Mondays, pasta Tuesdays, fish on Wednesdays, etc.

-- Always make your biggest meal on the day before a busy night, so that you can have leftovers when you don’t have time to cook a meal.
-And if you have a “thing” about leftovers, I would strongly recommend that you try to get over it.
-A lot of the foods that I prepare actually taste better on the second day, once the flavors have had time to develop.
+- Always make your biggest meal on the day before a busy night so that you can have leftovers when you don’t have time to cook a meal.
+And if you have a “thing” about leftovers, I would recommend that you try to get over it.
+Many of the foods that I prepare taste better on the second day, once the flavors have had time to develop.
 Leftovers are typically safe for 3-4 days.

 - Cook in a crockpot, and if you can afford one, get a multi-cooker (which allows you to brown vegetables and meat in it before turning on the slow-cooker function).

 - Let other family members have a say in the menu.
-There’s no point to shopping for the ingredients, making, and cleaning up a meal that only one person enjoys or is even willing to try.
+There’s no point in shopping for the ingredients, making, and cleaning up a meal that only one person enjoys or is willing to try.

 - Keep a reference list of must-haves in your household that you can quickly reference before heading to the grocery store – things like yogurt, apples, dish soap, and bread might be on your list.

-- Look for ways you can cook once and use twice – for example, cooking chicken and using it for both stir-fry tonight and tacos tomorrow.
+- Look for ways you can cook once and use twice – for example, preparing chicken and using it for both stir-fries tonight and tacos tomorrow.

-- Don’t be too ambitious – keep a few really fast, shelf stable ingredients on hand such as whole wheat pasta, tortillas, bean soup, brown rice, and frozen vegetables.
+- Don’t be too ambitious – keep a few fast, shelf-stable ingredients on your hands, such as whole wheat pasta, tortillas, bean soup, brown rice, and frozen vegetables.

-- Once you know your grocery store pretty well, divide your list by section – produce, meat, baking aisle, etc. This will make your shopping trips so much easier and less frustrating.
+- Once you know your grocery store pretty well, divide your list by section – produce, meat, baking aisle, etc. This will make your shopping trips so much more comfortable and less frustrating.

 A few cookbooks that I think are great: